Synthetic fractional flux quanta in a ring of superconducting qubits: Spectrum measurement

 Our numerical findings are corroborated by a perturbative calculation valid for large $U$ of the energy dispersion~\cite{Note1}

 with $E_0^{(N_p)}=N_p(\omega-\omega_d)-\frac{U}{2}N_p(N_p-1)$ and $J_{(N_p)}=\frac{J N_p}{(N_p-1)!}(J/U)^{N_p-1}$ \cite{mansikkamaki2022beyond}.
-This formula is in good agreement with the exact spectrum shown in Figs.~\ref{Fig3}c) and d).
+This formula is in good agreement with the exact spectrum shown in Figs.~\ref{Fig3}(c) and (d).

-In summary, our analysis shows that {\it the low energy bands in the absorption spectrum have a periodicity reduced by $N_p$ reflecting the size of the bound state formed in the system.} According to the predictions in Ref.\cite{naldesi2019rise}, for sufficiently strong attractive interactions the energy bands corresponding to bound states detach from the single particle (scattering) band [see Fig.~\ref{Fig3}c)].
-We note that solitons are increasingly more fragile with $N_p$ to relaxation and dephasing.
+In summary, our analysis shows that {\it the low energy bands in the absorption spectrum have a periodicity reduced by $N_p$ reflecting the size of the bound state formed in the system.} According to the predictions in Ref.~\cite{naldesi2019rise}, for sufficiently strong attractive interactions the energy bands corresponding to bound states detach from the single particle (scattering) band [see Fig.~\ref{Fig3}c)].
+We note that solitons are increasingly more fragile with $N_p$ to decoherence.
 This is due to the fact that the solitons take approximately a time $\sim N_s/J_{(N_p)}$ to go around the ring of transmons.
-Therefore, to observe coherent flux oscillations such a time has to be shorter than the single transmon relaxation time $\sim 1/N_p\gamma_1$ and pure dephasing time $1/\gamma_\phi$ \cite{Peterer2015}.
-Thus we require $N_p\gamma_1,\,\gamma_\phi\ll J_{(N_p)}/N_s$ (see \cite{Note1} for an assessment of the coherence properties).
+Therefore, to observe coherent flux oscillations such a time has to be shorter than the single transmon relaxation time $\sim 1/(N_p\gamma_1)$ and pure dephasing time $1/\gamma_\phi$ \cite{Peterer2015}.
+Thus we require $N_p\gamma_1,\,\gamma_\phi\ll J_{(N_p)}/N_s$, so that the protocol needs a ratio $J/U$ not too small.
+The chosen value of the relaxation rate in Fig.~\ref{Fig3}(b) is within the state-of-the-art values \cite{milul2023,ganjam2024} and we have checked that the solitons and their periodicity are visible up to $\gamma_1=0.1~{\rm MHz}$ (see \cite{Note1} for an assessment of the coherence properties).